 (ii) Concentration of any ion = Cα = √CK = √K/V

-Degree of ionization increases on dilution.
-Thus, degree of dissociation of a weak electrolyte is proportional to the square root of dilution.
+The degree of ionization increases on dilution.
+Thus, the degree of dissociation of a weak electrolyte is proportional to the square root of dilution.

 The law holds good only for weak electrolytes and fails completely in the case of strong electrolytes.